charleschetty/ccfetch/README.md

 ![screenshot](/screenshots/screenshot1.png)

-Currently, ccfetch only supports Arch, Debian, and Ubuntu, but the logo will be displayed as ["TUX"](https://en.wikipedia.org/wiki/Tux_(mascot)) if you use other distributions
+Currently, ccfetch only supports Arch, Debian, Fedora, and Ubuntu, but the logo will be displayed as ["TUX"](https://en.wikipedia.org/wiki/Tux_(mascot)) if you use other distributions

 ## Installation